mochma/2019-10-14_KI/index.md

 ---
 layout: workshop      # DON'T CHANGE THIS.
-carpentry: "swc"    # what kind of Carpentry (must be either "lc" or "dc" or "swc").
+carpentry: "sc"    # what kind of Carpentry (must be either "lc" or "dc" or "swc").
                       # Be sure to update the Carpentry type in _config.yml as well.
 venue: "Karolinska Institutet"        # brief name of host site without address (e.g., "Euphoric State University")